tildearrow/darmstadt/roadmap.md

 ## v3.0

-- encoding and capturing are now 2 separate threads for even more perfect frames than before
+- encoding and capturing are now 2 separate threads for even more perfect frames than before (maybe...)
 - AMF backend for AMD cards
   - this will allow us to achieve true frame perfection by being able to use a lower encoding profile